-The provision of a Christmas party or gift to an employee or an employee’s associate may be considered a ‘minor benefit’ and, therefore, exempt from FBT if the cost of the party or gift is $300 or less (including GST) per employee/associate and the employee/associate is not regularly provided with similar benefits and/or the identification or recording of the benefits would be difficult for the employer.
+The provision of a Christmas party or gift to an employee or an employee’s associate may be considered a ‘minor benefit’ and, therefore, exempt from FBT if the cost of the party or gift is less than $300 (including GST) per employee/associate, and the employee/associate is not regularly provided with similar benefits and/or the identification or recording of the benefits would be difficult for the employer.

-From an FBT point of view, hosting your staff Christmas party on the business premises on a working day is typically the most tax effective.
+From an FBT point of view, hosting your staff Christmas party on the business premises on a working day may be the most tax-effective.

-The associated expenses, such as food and drink (inclusive of alcohol), are, generally, exempt from FBT for employees (only) with no dollar limit, noting that you cannot claim the GST credit nor any income tax deduction.
-A taxable fringe benefit may arise if associates are invited and the per head cost is greater than $300.
+Where the employer chooses to value entertainment using the ‘actual method’, the associated expenses of hosting the Christmas party on the business premises, such as food and drink (including alcohol) are generally exempt from FBT for employees (only) with no dollar limit.
+Note that you cannot claim the GST credit nor any income tax deduction on these expenses.
+A taxable fringe benefit may arise if associates are invited and the per-head cost $300 or greater.

 Giving a Christmas present to employees is a fantastic way to show your appreciation, however, they can attract FBT depending on whether they meet the requirements of ‘entertainment’ or ‘non-entertainment’ gifts.
-Non-entertainment gifts include Christmas staples such as hampers, gift vouchers, bottles of wine, etc. Whereas entertainment gifts include tickets to concerts, movie passes, holidays and the like.
+Non-entertainment gifts include Christmas staples such as hampers, gift vouchers, bottles of wine, etc. Whereas entertainment gifts include tickets to concerts or sporting events, movie passes, and the like.

-Keeping separate records for entertainment, meals, alcohol and gifts is of great importance, especially over the Christmas period where there may be multiple, similar events that would otherwise add up to over the $300 threshold.
+Keeping separate records for entertainment, meals, alcohol, and gifts is crucial, especially over the Christmas period where there may be multiple and similar events that would otherwise add up to over the $300 threshold.

 FBT is not always straightforward

-The tips above seek to provide an insight into the complexities of FBT and Christmas parties.
-In light of the many different categories of FBT benefits each containing their own valuation, exemption, and deduction rules, we recommend speaking to a BDO Private Clients adviser to ensure any adverse tax effects are mitigated, when providing fringe benefits to your employees.
+The tips above seek to provide an insight into the complexities of FBT and, in particular, Christmas parties.
+In light of the many different categories of fringe benefits, each containing their own valuation, exemption, concession, and deduction rules, we recommend speaking to a BDO adviser to ensure any adverse tax effects are mitigated, when providing fringe benefits to your employees.